-The Video 4 source is used only for playback, never recording.
+The Video 3 source is used only for playback, never recording.
 It is also generally reserved for components that are only temporarily connected to the receiver, such as cameras and game consoles.
-When not in use, you may place the supplied covers over the front-panel Video 4 jacks for a cleaner appearance.
+When not in use, you may place the supplied covers over the front-panel Video 3 jacks for a cleaner appearance.
 Simply snap the covers in place.
 When you wish to use the jacks, gently press on the left side of each cover to pivot it out for removal.

-Referring to Table 2, connect your camera or game console to the Video 4 Analog Audio inputs and to either the Coaxial 3 or Optical 3 digital audio input.
-Connect the component's S-video or composite video output to the matching Video 4 video input.
-See Figure 23.
+Referring to Table 2, connect your camera or game console to the Video 3 Analog Audio inputs and to either the Coaxial 3 or Optical 3 digital audio input.
+See Figure 20.
+If possible, use the Component Video 2 inputs.
+Otherwise, connect the component's S-video or composite video output to the matching Video 3 video input.

-Figure 23 - Video 3 A/V and Digital Audio Inputs
+Figure 20 - Video 3 AVV and Digital Audio Inputs

 The DVD source is used for a DVD player.
-If you have a more advanced multichannel device, such as a Blu-ray Disc or HD-DVD player, you may connect it to the DVD source.
+If you have a more advanced multichannel device, such as a Blu-ray Disc or HD-DVD player, connect it to the DVD source.

 Referring to Table 2, connect your DVD player to the DVD Analog Audio inputs and to the Coaxial 1 Digital Audio input.
 If possible, use the Component Video 1 inputs.
 Otherwise, connect the DVD player's S-video or composite video output to the matching DVD video input.
-See Figure 24.
+See Figure 21.

-Figure 24 - DVD A/V, Digital Audio and Component Video Inputs
+Figure 21 - DVD AV, dlgital Audio and Component Video Inputs

-If your DVD player plays multichannel lossless discs, such as SACD or DVD-Audio, or when an HD-DVD or Blu-Ray Disc player is used, you will also need to connect the 6- or 8-channel analog audio outputs on the player to the 6-/8-channel analog audio inputs on the receiver, in order to enjoy these discs to their fullest.
-See Figure 25.
+If your DVD player plays multichannel lossless discs, such as SACD or DVD-Audio or when an HD-DVD or Blu-ray Disc player is used, connect the 6-channel analog audio outputs on the DVD player to the 6-channel analog audio inputs on the receiver in order to enjoy these discs to their fullest.
+See Figure 22.

-Figure 25 - 6-/8-Channel Analog Audio Inputs
+Figure 22 - 6-Channel Analog Audio Inputs